 These licenses are costly; they take time to apply, they involve quite some fix-costs – that’s why the investment funds try to have at least 5+ mUSD assets.
 And like said, one needs them in every jurisdiction.

-What’s about an open-source?
+What about an open-source?

-Declaring something open source doesn’t remove these regulations – pooling retail client assets and offering return to the pool is an investment contract and a regulated activity.
+Declaring something open source doesn’t remove these regulations – pooling retail client assets and offering a return to the pool is an investment contract and a regulated activity.

 Many DeFi projects counter these requirements by creating governance tokens and declaring that the community owns the product via the governance tokens.
-This idea works like – there is no central entity making the decision, this means there is no one whom the regulator can take into the court.
-It’s like the defense strategy, where one creates uncertainty for the protection.
+This idea works like – there is no central entity making the decision, which means there is no one whom the regulator can take into court.
+It’s like the defense strategy, where one creates uncertainty for protection.
 However, it’s still a defense strategy because there are regulations in place.

-The regulator has multiple ways to counteract:
+The regulator has multiple ways to counteract this: